The Music of St. Louis Osuwa Taiko

 The fast rhythm and repeated pointing motions signify the drive to stay ahead and achieve.

-The version of Hachijou that St. Louis Osuwa Taiko plays was composed in 1986 by Ondekoza, sometimes called "the demon drummers of Japan."
-St. Louis Osuwa taiko plays a slightly modified version, playing in a very low drumming style which requires great power, concentration and flexibility.
+St. Louis Osuwa Taiko's version of Hachijo was adapted from a piece called "Utsu-Hachijo," which was composed by Ondekoza, sometimes called "the demon drummers of Japan."
+St. Louis Osuwa Taiko plays a modified version, playing in a very low drumming style which requires great power, concentration, and flexibility.

 Hanabi means "fireworks," and you can feel and see the fireworks bursting overhead in the festive rhythm and sweeping motions.